crsanghani/CV/README.md

 - Independent and Team experience in a small development environment.
 - Fluent in VoiceCode.io to a professional standard.
 - Knowledge of HTML, CSS, JS, Ruby and postgreSQL.
-- Knowledge of Wordpress, AngularJS, React and NodeJS, Sinatra, and Rails.
+- Knowledge of Wordpress, AngularJS, React, Meteor and NodeJS, Sinatra, and Rails.
+- Strong knowledge of Git and Heroku.
 - Strong foundation in Programming and Penetration Testing.
 - Competent in Unix systems including bash and SSH.
+- Majority of the knowledge I have is self gained out of interest and drive.

 While I may not have the specific skill set you require at the moment, given the chance I will learn.
 I have a versatile and shifting skill set, with the experience and drive to get things done.

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+### Community

+One of the founding members of DerbyDevs IT

 ## Education